Aimar-Goni/AG_AIMedievalSim/README.md

 1.  **Dynamic Pathfinding Grid with On-Demand Node Creation:**
     *   Instead of pre-defining all possible movement nodes, the `AMS_MovementNodeMeshStarter` dynamically generates an initial grid based on raycasts against "Floor" tagged geometry.
 More significantly, systems like `AMS_WorkpPlacePool::SpawnWorkplaceAtRandomNode` or building construction (`AMS_ConstructionSite`) can request the `UMS_PathfindingSubsystem` to `AddNodeAtPosition`.
 This creates a new `FMoveNode` at the exact location of the new interactive object (e.g., a spawned berry bush or a newly built house's door) and connects it to nearby existing nodes.
-    *   **Why Chosen:** This approach offers flexibility for dynamically changing environments.
+    *   **Why Chosen:** This approach offers flexibility for dynamically changing environments  (van den Berg et al., 2006).
 Pre-baking a huge grid for a large map is inefficient, and static grids don't adapt well to player/AI-driven construction or procedural content.
 On-demand node creation ensures pathable access to newly spawned entities without needing a full grid regeneration.
     *   **Evaluation:** This was highly successful for interactive objects.
 It reduced initial setup time and allowed for more organic placement of dynamic elements.
 The main challenge was ensuring robust neighbor connection logic for newly added nodes, especially near the edges of the existing grid or in dense areas.
 The `PathfindingSubsystem->DeactivateClosestNodes` was also an important part of this, ensuring that when a large building was placed, the underlying general-purpose nodes were correctly blocked.
         ```cpp
         // UMS_PathfindingSubsystem::AddNodeAtPosition - Core Logic